 Do you love odd history?
 Is it possible to overdose on it?
-I hope so, but for the sake of caution, let’s only pull a few tantalizing oddities from our 150-year vault of college football history.
+For the sake of caution, let’s only pull a few tantalizing oddities from our 150-year vault of college football history.

 First, we’ll look at some of the strangeness that has occurred in this century, then dig deeper to see what our ancestors were up to.